 |Fuel tank size||61.0|

 For more details and other variants, check BMW X1 car page.

 Get in touch with one of our Car Buying Specialists todayRequest a quote

 The BMW X1 lineup kicks off at $47,900 for the entry-level sDrive18i.
 From here, prices move to $53,900 for the step-up diesel equivalent sDrive18d, with the sDrive20i priced from $55,900.
 The flagship xDrive25i sits atop the X1 lineup and is priced from $66,900

 How Much Can OnlineAuto Save You?

-Using OnlineAuto’s car buying service, you could save an average $7,882 by sourcing one of our car specialists to help you find the best value model for you.
+Using OnlineAuto’s car buying service, our car sourcing specialists can help you find the best value model for you.